 - Others as relevant from time to time

 The selection of new projects will be considered by this group, with support from the Leadership Team for this purpose.

-The convener with responsibility for Outreach is Mabel Wallace from Lochaber Guilds Together.
+The national vice-convener with responsibility for Outreach is Andrea Houston from Nithsdale Guilds Together.

 - Published resources, including the Theme and Discussion Guide

 The national vice-convener with responsibility for Resources is Mabel Wallace from Lochaber Guilds Together.